progval/Limnoria/plugins/Web/README.rst

 .. _conf-supybot.plugins.Web.checkIgnored:

 supybot.plugins.Web.checkIgnored
   This config variable defaults to "True", is network-specific, and is  channel-specific.

   Determines whether the title snarfer checks if the author of a message is ignored.

+.. _conf-supybot.plugins.Web.fetch:

+supybot.plugins.Web.fetch
+  This is a group of:

+  .. _conf-supybot.plugins.Web.fetch.maximum:

+  supybot.plugins.Web.fetch.maximum
+    This config variable defaults to "0", is not network-specific, and is  not channel-specific.

+    Determines the maximum number of bytes the bot will download via the 'fetch' command in this plugin.

+  .. _conf-supybot.plugins.Web.fetch.timeout:

+  supybot.plugins.Web.fetch.timeout
+    This config variable defaults to "5", is not network-specific, and is  not channel-specific.

+    Determines the maximum number of seconds the bot will wait for the site to respond, when using the 'fetch' command in this plugin.
+If 0, will use socket.defaulttimeout

 .. _conf-supybot.plugins.Web.nonSnarfingRegexp:

 supybot.plugins.Web.nonSnarfingRegexp
   This config variable defaults to "", is network-specific, and is  channel-specific.